About the NRO NC

 - Positions on the NRO NC are voluntary.

-- NC Members do not receive any compensation for their services; however, they will be reimbursed for actual, necessary, and reasonable travel and subsequent expenses incurred in the performance of their duties.
-APNIC may not be able to reimburse Members all expenses associated with NRO duties
+- NC members do not receive any compensation for their services; however, they will be reimbursed for actual, necessary, and reasonable travel and subsequent expenses incurred in the performance of their duties as per the travel policy.
+APNIC may not be able to reimburse members all expenses associated with NRO duties

 - All nominees for the elected positions are contacted via email to confirm their willingness to serve on the NRO NC.
 If a nominee is not contactable via email or does not respond, then their nomination will not be confirmed and they will be ineligible for election.